FreedomBen/breakout71/Readme.md

 - Overgrowth — when the ball touches a bomb brick it turns into a regular green brick and spawns 1 more bricks near it (additional levels spawn 2 additional bricks)

 # graphics
+- Waterline under the puck, coins slow down a lot, reflections
 - webgl rendering:  background gradient light map, shinier coins
 - experiment with showing the combo somewhere else, maybe top center, maybe instead of score.